 By Kimberly Gauthier

 As it turns out, it is!
-Apples are actually a fantastic, affordable, healthy, and low calorie treat for dogs.
+Dogs can eat apples and they are fantastic, affordable, healthy, and low calorie treat.
 They are a good source of vitamin A, vitamin C, and dietary fiber, and they also help keep a dog’s teeth clean along with freshening the breath.

 We did a bit of digging to find out more about this wonder fruit.